zigbee-alliance/distributed-compliance-ledger/deployment/persistent_chains/testnet-2.0/testnet-2.0-launch.md

 1. **Configure VN Node**

-   1.1.
+   1.1. `Ubuntu 20.04 LTS` is recommended.

+   1.2.
 Ensure a DCL user is in sudoers list (required only for the ceremony):
     *   Note. by default `ubuntu` user is expected as a running user for the DCL service.
         You can use/create another one if it doesn't work for you.
 In any case you will need to ensure that the user can do `sudo`.

-   1.2.
+   1.3.
 Login as a DCL user

-   1.3.
+   1.4.
 (Optional) Clean up the system

     ```bash
     $ sudo systemctl stop dcld